open-policy-agent/opa/docs/book/rest-api.md

 the following values:

 - **full** - returns a full query trace containing every step in the query evaluation process.
-- **truth** - returns a partial query trace containing one path that leads to the overall query being successful.

 By default, explanations are represented in a machine-friendly format.
 Set the `pretty` parameter to request a human-friendly format for debugging purposes.

 ### <a name="trace-events"/>Trace Events

-When the `explain` query parameter is set to **full** or **truth** , the response contains an array of Trace Event objects.
+When the `explain` query parameter is set to **full** , the response contains an array of Trace Event objects.

 Trace Event objects contain the following fields: